ZAKPRO786/github-treasure-hunt/README.md

     git commit -m "Found the next piece!
 Part 3: IS"
     ```
 Use `git log` to find the treasure in the commit message.

+## Level 4: Creating a Pull Request

+Share your findings with the world.
+A request for integration is the final step.

+**Task:** Create a pull request from your `treasure-hunt` branch.

+**Treasure:** `part4.txt` will be revealed after the PR is merged.

+**Instructions:**
+1. Push your branch: `git push origin treasure-hunt`
+2. Create a pull request on GitHub to the original repository.

+Once the PR is merged, the final piece will appear in the main branch.